Tuition and Course Refunds

 Receiving Your Refund

 Direct deposit to your bank account is the most convenient way to receive your student account refunds.
 Set up a direct deposit through Self Service Carolina in the account information tab.
 Otherwise, a paper check will be issued.
+If the student’s address is incorrect, you may make the change on SSC.

 Reissued Checks and Stop Payments